-As at 31 December 2023, current assets of the Company mainly include cash and cash equivalents of Tenge 23,836,867 thousand and bank deposits of Tenge 23,527,680 thousand.
-Current liabilities mainly include loans and borrowings of Tenge 32,842,895 thousand and accounts payable to related parties of Tenge 1,574,438 thousand, including payables to KazTransOil JSC of Tenge 1,473,632 thousand as well as liabilities under contracts for provision of transportation services in the total amount of Tenge 8,725,959 thousand.
-In order to improve liquidity, in 2018 the Company obtained the new refinancing loan with longer maturity.
-The Company intends to repay outstanding loans using cash from its operating activities.
+As at 31 December 2024, current assets of the Company mainly include cash and cash equivalents of Tenge 39,103,354 thousand and bank deposits of Tenge 7,996,601 thousand.
+Current liabilities mainly include accounts payable to related parties in the amount of Tenge 1,810,932 thousand, including payables to KazTransOil JSC in the amount of Tenge 1,657,301 thousand, as well as liabilities under transportation service agreements totalling Tenge 8,255,728 thousand.

-As at 31 December 2023, the Company's current assets exceeded its current liabilities by Tenge 2,781,101 thousand, which was mainly due to the early repayment of the loan in February and August 2023 in the amount equivalent to Tenge 31,694,250 thousand which significantly decreased the financial burden on the Company's future cash flows.
+As at 31 December 2024, the Company's current assets exceeded its current liabilities by Tenge 36,372,549 thousand, which was mainly due to the early repayment of the loan in February 2024.

-Management believes that the current assets and expected cash flows from operating activities will be sufficient to meet the Company's current liabilities within the contractual time frame, taking into account the projected profitability, the loan repayment schedule and the fact that current liabilities as at 31 December 2022 include advances received for oil transportation services of Tenge 8,313,639 thousand.
+Management believes that the current assets and expected cash flows from operating activities will be sufficient to meet the Company's current liabilities within the contractual time frame, taking into account the projected profitability, the loan repayment schedule and the fact that current liabilities as at 31 December 2024 include advances received for oil transportation services of Tenge 8,255,728 thousand.